 Still, this money is provided to big financial entities or what we can say wholesalers.
 On the other hand, the digital money that the general public is obtaining in the form of virtual currencies and crypto currencies from different tech players are not from the central banks.
 Effectively central banks do not provide retail digital money for public use.
 It is this retail digital money that we are speaking about and that is in our imagination.

-Mixing of the already existing reserves and settlements to banks (which we can say are examples of CBDC) and the proposed retail money to be issued (like e-Krona) to the public, necessitates a careful definition of CBDC.
 The BIS highlights that ‘a CBDC is a digital form of central bank money that is different from balances in traditional reserve or settlement accounts.’

 We can define that ‘CBDC is a digital payment device which is issued and fully backed by a central bank and is legal tender.’